ucsb-cs56/ucsb-cs56.github.io/_topics/oauth_google_setup.md

 # How to set up Google OAuth

 1. Navigate to <https://developers.google.com/identity/sign-in/web/sign-in> to create a Google OAuth Application.
+    - If you are asked "Where are you calling from", select "Web Server"

     - Set the *Authorized Redirect URI* to: `http://localhost:8080/login/oauth2/code/google`
 2. Add the following items to your `localhost.json` file, filling out the `client-id` and `client-secret` with the values from your Google OAuth application: